databendlabs/databend/docs/doc/14-sql-commands/10-dml/dml-insert.md

 ## Insert with Staged Files

-Databend allows you to use the INSERT INTO statement to add data into a table from staged files.
+Databend enables you to insert data into a table from staged files with the INSERT INTO statement.
+This is achieved through Databend's capacity to [Query Staged Files](../../12-load-data/00-transform/05-querying-stage.md) and subsequently incorporate the query result into the table.

 ### Syntax